 |27||VVV||Varecia variegata variegata||Black-and-white ruffed lemur|

-FUNDING The DLC Database Project has been funded by the National Science Foundation, the National Evolutionary Synthesis Center, the Duke Lemur Center and Duke University Natural Sciences.
+The DLC Database Project has been funded by the Institute of Museum and Library Services, the National Science Foundation, the National Evolutionary Synthesis Center, the Duke Lemur Center and Duke University Natural Sciences.